 The area north and east of Lake Merced Park on Lake Merced Boulevard between Font and Sunset boulevards is part of San Francisco's Vision Zero High Injury Network (HIN), were 75% of the city's traffic injuries and fatalities occur on just 13% of San Francisco streets.
 The Lake Merced Pedestrian Safety Project will identify safety improvements at pedestrian crossings along Lake Merced Boulevard between Skyline Boulevard and John Muir Drive.
 This project along with the Lake Merced Bikeway Feasibility shall run concurrently and coordinate with other projects in the area, including San Francisco Recreation & Park’s Lake Merced Improvement Project.

 Lake Merced Pedestrian Safety Project

-The Lake Merced Pedestrian Safety Project will study conditions for pedestrian safety and access along Lake Merced Boulevard between Sunset Boulevard and John Muir Drive.
+The Lake Merced Pedestrian Safety Project will study conditions for pedestrian safety and access along Lake Merced Boulevard between Skyline Boulevard and John Muir Drive.
 The project will include public outreach including the formation of a steering committee to understand current walking patterns, barriers and opportunities to improve pedestrian connections to and from Lake Merced Park and nearby transit stops.
 A traffic engineering analysis will review existing conditions, including collisions and traffic patterns, and an assessment of requirements to update the transit stops up to or beyond minimum standards.

 The project will culminate in a Community-Based Transportation Plan (CBTP), and will include recommendations for improvements, preliminary conceptual designs, and an implementation plan.